zubairabid/Semester5/Ling1/note2.md

 - Written communication can allow for a more nuanced expression.
 Expressibility increases, spontaneity is lost

+- Writing is independent of the discourse situation.

+- Writing allows for time delays before responding

+- Writer has freedom to express veeery vague idea

+- Writing is monologue-ic.
+Speech is (always) dialogue, with the exception of maybe plays.

+- Zen and the art of motorcycle maintenance, just an aside.

+- Writing reduces the load of memorization

+- Writing allows for more complexity, speech allows for more nuance.

+    Eg: Expressing sarcasm in writing.
+Or appreciation.

+- Writing more objective.

+- Allows for higher degree of fossilization.

+- Writing requires standardization

 ### *General question: Sign language*